Padmapiyush/Terminal-portfolio/README.md

-# resume-style-portfolio
+# terminal-resume-portfolio
-I have created a resume style portfolio for you.
+I have created a terminal-style portfolio for you.
 It is Open For You.